 - Governance relations

 Each module and subsequent question commences with a brief easy to read or watch video introduction that notes recommended best practice and contextualises the question.

 Governance Evaluator is a very flexible platform.
 As the chair, you can use it to lead your board through the process, fully supported by the GE governance expert customer service.
 Or, you can use one of our accredited independent convenors – experts in the health sector – to lead your board through the process.

 We understand the key focus for governing clinical care for health services and the need for our boards to build their knowledge and capabilities in this area.
 It is crucial that the accredited convenors for the health sector have strong clinical governance skills and experience in order to support boards and their organisations to build their capabilities for clinical governance.
 Therefore, we are developing a team of such experts and are proud to introduce our lead convenors.

 Our accredited health industry conveners are expert in governing clinical care

 Dr Grant Phelps: expert convenor for the health sector

-I bring intimate knowledge of the healthcare industry, as an experienced clinician, a policy maker and manager, and a change agent with high level experience in two jurisdictions and in the national policy context.
-In addition, I have consulted widely to government and health care organisations on clinical staff engagement and service level leadership.
-I also have considerable experience with clinical research in the biotech area, having been local lead investigator for a number of multicentre trials when in clinical practice.
+I bring an intimate knowledge of the healthcare industry, as an experienced clinician, a policymaker and manager, and a change agent with high-level experience in two jurisdictions and in the national policy context.
+In addition, I have consulted widely to government and healthcare organisations on clinical staff engagement and service level leadership.
+I also have considerable experience with clinical research in the biotech area, having been a local lead investigator for a number of multicentre trials when in clinical practice.

 My experience and knowledge enables me to make significant contributions to health organisations in their efforts to meet current and future governance challenges.